acmsnu/2022/README.md

 ![Navigating to the people folder](./images/3.jpg)
 ![Clicking on the Add File button](./images/4.jpg)

-## Step 3: Adding content to the new file
+## Step 3: Adding content to the new

+> Content can be added in two ways.
+You can either use the editor or upload a file.
+We'll be using the editor for this excercise.
+We can even you our local machine to clone

 - Create a file with the name `<your-name>.txt` and add the following content to it.